glycerine/truepack/README.md

 performance and comparison
 =========================

-`greenpack -fast-strings` is zero-allocation, and one of the fastest serialization formats avaiable for Go.[1]
+`truepack -fast-strings` is zero-allocation, and one of the fastest serialization formats avaiable for Go.[1]

 [1] https://github.com/glycerine/go_serialization_benchmarks